Zinder1986/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket, with step by step instructions including LCD diagnostics and replacement of Dell Latitude E7470 Laptop Screen.<br />
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket, with step-by-step instructions including LCD diagnostics and replacement of the Dell Latitude E7470 Laptop Screen.<br />

 <h2>Environments Technologies and Applications Used</h2>